 The transept offers the best views of the South, and North rose windows.

 The North rose window:

-Unlike the South rose window, the North one has maintained nearly all of its original stained glass windows from the 13th century.
-The centre features the Virgin Mary surrounded by the judges, kings, great priests and the prophets of the Old Testament.
+Unlike the South rose window, the North window has maintained nearly all of its original stained glass windows from the 13th century.
+The centre features the Virgin Mary surrounded by judges, kings, great priests and the prophets of the Old Testament.

 The South rose window:

-The choir is located behind the transept, is surrounded by a double ambulatory and is shielded from the rest of the building by a Gothic rood screen.
-This jube served as a separation between the sanctified area reserved for the clergy on one side and the area used by the non-religious on the other.
-In the Middle Ages, the nave of some Gothic cathedrals often housed a kind of covered market for merchants and their clientele, and sometimes housed the rather unusual smells of animals, urine or faeces – remembering that prostitutes used to offer their services in the corners of the nave!
+Behind the transept is the choir.
+A double ambulatory surrounds it with a Gothic rood screen.
+This jube separated the sanctified area reserved for the clergy on one side and the space used by the non-religious on the other.
+In the Middle Ages, the nave of some Gothic cathedrals often housed a kind of covered market for merchants and their clientele.
+It sometimes housed the rather unusual smells of animals, urine or faeces – remembering that prostitutes offered their services in the corners of the nave!

 Several Bishops and Archbishops are buried in the choir’s chapels, which are much more lavishly decorated than those found in the nave.
 Most of the frescos depict Jesus’ life.
 The choir features gilded stalls designed for the church choirs who sing hymns at services and religious celebrations.

 Notre Dame’s stained glass windows depict religious stories.
 The two world wars destroyed some windows dating back to the Middle Ages.
 These windows are a testament to Gothic art’s remarkable elegance and finesse.

 The chandeliers surrounding the ambulatory are located at the entrance to the chapels and are an important religious symbol, as they represent the light of God.
 Known as “Crowns of Light” during the Middle Ages, they were significant in churches and cathedrals.